 Using fundamental and technical analysis, CLS actively manages the Fund’s investments by increasing or decreasing the Fund’s investment in certain asset classes, sectors, regions and countries, or by using a hedging technique, based on its assessment of the opportunities for return relative to the risk.

 CLS utilizes a team approach for management of the Fund and from the team, the Fund is assigned co-portfolio managers who are primarily responsible for the day-to-day management of the Fund’s portfolio.
-Jennifer J. Schenkelberg, CFA, Senior Portfolio Manager of CLS, Grant Engelbart, CFA, Portfolio Manager of CLS, share primary responsible for the day-to-day management of the Fund’s portfolio.
+JJ.
+Schenkelberg, CFA, Senior Portfolio Manager of CLS, and Grant Engelbart, CFA, Portfolio Manager of CLS, share primary responsible for the day-to-day management of the Fund’s portfolio.
 Ms. Schenkelberg has served as portfolio manager of the Fund, since its inception in 2009, and Mr. Engelbart has served as portfolio manager of the Fund since November 2014.

 YOU MAY LOSE MONEY BY INVESTING IN THE FUND